-Belly – The underside of the cow, some hides will show belly wrinkles which are authenticity of pure aniline leathers.
+Belly – The underside of the cow.
+Some leather types will show belly wrinkles which are authenticity of pure aniline leathers.

 Bovine – An animal belonging to the cattle or ox family.

-Brahma Hide – A type of cow that has a hump in the neck area of the hide which creates a small slit or hole.
-Typically these areas are not used when cutting leather and have no impact on yield.
+Brahma Hide – A type of cow that has a hump in the neck area of the hide, which will create a small slit or hole in the leather.

 Buffed Leather – Leather that has the grain removed to alter or correct the grain.